clocked0ne/datahog/README.md

 ### AWS Architecture

-This event-driven asynchronous approach would benefit from being architected using AWS technologies instead of as a running application, not just from a cost perspective but also to benefit from better options for resiliency and scalability.
+This event-driven asynchronous approach would benefit from being architected using serverless AWS technologies instead of as a server-based application, not just from a cost perspective but also to benefit from better options for resiliency and scalability.

 The cron task would be driven by a Cloudwatch Event that is scheduled to poll at regular intervals, the data could be stored in Elasticache or DynamoDB for predicatable scalability and throughput.
 The diagram below outlines this flow: